12 Driving Test Tips: Learn How to Pass Your Practical Driving Test in 2024

 Don’t worry!
 I sorted it out.
 I just looked around, saw the mirror, and remembered what I had to do.
-The key to passing the UK driving test is to train yourself to react automatically to an in-built checklist acquired from training and experience.
+The key to passing the driving test is to train yourself to react automatically to an in-built checklist acquired from training and experience.
 There isn’t any ‘secret’ that will help you pass if you’re a bad driver.

 How Does the Driving Test Work?

 The practical driving test is a test divided into several parts, the eyesight check, the basic safety check and the in-vehicle driving test.

 The first part is an eyesight check, which you must pass to continue.
 The eyesight test checks your ability to read a number plate from 20 metres and your visual acuity.
 If your eyesight doesn’t meet the ‘standards of vision for driving’, you may be restricted to only driving with glasses or contact lenses.

 The second part of the driving test is the basic safety check(s).
 The driver needs to carry out a number of checks on the vehicle to make sure it is safe for use.
 This may involve identifying different fluids, checking the brakes, or checking the tyre tread depth.
 You’ll only be asked one or two of these basic safety questions.

 The third part of the driving test is the actual in-vehicle driving part, which is the part you’re likely worried about.
 The examiner will give you instructions and directions which you should follow.